 When you consider that the average web page including its images is around 50 Kilobytes, this means it would take around 7 seconds for the web page to completely load in your browser.

-On top of this, most (though not all) Internet service providers charge by the minute for your dial-up connection, so the longer it takes to load the pages you visit, the more you pay for your connection.
-The cost is usually the same as you would pay for a local phone call, so as long as they are used sensibly they can be a very cost effective Internet connection.
+On top of this, most (though not all) Internet service providers charge by the minute for your dial-up connection, so the longer it takes to load the pages you visit the more you pay for your connection.
+The cost is usually the same as you would pay for a local phone call.
+As long as they are used sensibly they can be a very cost effective Internet connection.

 Dial-up connection Pros